-Make-up policy: Make-ups for missed exams will be given only if the absence is due to university approved excuses.
+Make-up policy: Late submission for assignment will be accepted only if it is due to university approved excuses.
 Based on university rules, all absence notifications should be sent to the instructor in writing no later than the end of the next working day after the absence (and prior to the absence if possible).
-The make-up should be done within one week after you return school.
+The submission should be done within two days after you return school.
 Details about university approved excuses can be found in student rule 7 (https://student-rules.tamu.edu/rule07/).